Last updated: June 28th 2021

 - We periodically review our information collection, storage and processing practices, including physical security measures.

-- We restrict access to Trusted Data or which is otherwise not Everyone to (i) Trusted Individuals, (ii) Trusted Organizations granted permissions by users, and (iii) ORCID employees, contractors, and agents with a need to know to manage data in the ORCID Registry and process such data for us, and who are subject to confidentiality obligations.
+- We restrict access to Trusted Data or data which is otherwise not Everyone Data to (i) Trusted Individuals, (ii) Trusted Organizations granted permissions by users, and (iii) ORCID employees, contractors, and agents with a need to know to manage data in the ORCID Registry and process such data for us, and who are subject to confidentiality obligations.

 - All passwords are protected by a salted hash and are not visible by ORCID, its contractors or agents, or even you.
-Security question answers are protected by two-way encryption so that you may see them in your Account Settings, though, they are not visible by ORCID its contractors or agents.

 Despite these measures, we cannot guarantee that unauthorized persons will not be able to hack our system or otherwise defeat our security measures.
 More details can be found in our ORCID Trust Program and ORCID security Knowledgebase article.
 If you have any questions about security on our Websites, please contact us at https://orcid.org/help/contact-us.